Liu-group/Ab-Initio-Interaction-Map/README.md

 Convert the resulting mol2 into an AMBER library file: tleap -f convert.leap

-After this, we should have the following files: solvent.frcmod, solvent.prep, solvent.pdb, system1.lib, system1.frcmod, system1.pdb, system2.lib, system2.frcmod, system2.pdb
+After this, you should have the following files: solvent.frcmod, solvent.prep, solvent.pdb, system1.lib, system1.frcmod, system1.pdb, system2.lib, system2.frcmod, system2.pdb

-Note: Since, BODIPY and TPAB both molecules have boron (B) atom, the parameter of B atom is not available in Gaff force field, which requires forcefiled fitting.
+Note: Since both BODIPY and TPAB molecules contain a boron (B) atom, and the parameter for the B atom is not available in the Gaff force field, force field fitting is required.
 For our case, we did force field fitting to generate the parameter files.

-### Step 2: Solvent Box and parameter generation for whole system
+### Step 2: Solvent Box and Parameter Generation for the Whole System

-Generate solvent box coordinates using the packmol.py script, which employs Packmol to place system1, system2, in interested solvent and creates solvated.pdb file:
+Generate solvent box coordinates using the packmol.py script, which employs Packmol to place system1 and system2 in the solvent and creates a solvated.pdb file:

 python 1.packmol.py

-Generate parameter file for whole system with tleap.sh script, which uses tleap tools and loads parameter files for individual systems and generate parameter file for whole system:
+Generate parameter file for the whole system with the tleap.sh script, which uses tleap tools, loads parameter files for individual systems and generate parameter file for the whole system:

 tleap -f 2.tleap.sh